CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/cloud-assets-dashboard.md

 View either cumulative or run rate costs measured over the selected time window based on the resources allocated.

-* Cumulative Cost: represents the actual/historical spend captured by the Kubecost agent over the selected time window
+* Cumulative Cost: represents the actual/historical spend captured by the nOps agent over the selected time window
 * Rate metrics: Monthly, daily, or hourly "run rate" cost, also used for projected cost figures, based on samples in the selected time window

 **Filters**

 Filter resources by namespace, cluster, and/or Kubernetes label to more closely investigate a rise in spend or key cost drivers at different aggregations such as deployments or pods.
-When a filter is applied, only resources with this matching value will be shown.Comma-separated lists are supported to filter by multiple values, e.g. label filter equals `kube-system,kubecost`.
+When a filter is applied, only resources with this matching value will be shown.Comma-separated lists are supported to filter by multiple values, e.g. label filter equals `kube-system,nOps`.
 Wild card filters are also supported, indicated by a `*` following the filter, e.g. `label=kube*` to return any namespace beginning with `kube`.

 ### Additional options <a href="#additional-options" id="additional-options"></a>